 Fortran TQSETC(STAVAR, INDEXP, INDEXC, VAL, NUMCON, IWSG, IWSE) C-interface tq_setc(TC_STRING condition,TC_INT indexp,TC_INT indexc,TC_FLOAT val,TC_INT numcon,TC_INT iwsg,TC_INT iwse); Full name: Set Condition.
 Purpose: To set conditions for an equilibrium calcul ation.
 In STAVAR the mnemonic of the state variable must be given, see "Possible State Variables to Set Conditions in TQSETC" on the previous page.
 In some cases just the mnemonic is needed, like for temperature or pressure, but in many cases a phase index or a component index must be used to specify the condition.
 If both a phase index and a constituent index is supplied the condition is set for the specified constituent in the specified phase.
-Comments: The application program must set exactly the same number of conditions as degrees of freedom in the defined system.
-The degrees of freedom are equal to the number of system components plus two (usually temperature and pressure).
-Setting a phase FIXED using TQCSP decrease the degrees of freedom in the system by 1.
-Resetting the phase ENTERED using TQCSP restores one degree of freedom.
-Possible combinations of STAVAR and indi to Set Conditions in TQSETC" on the previous value of STAVAR may be used with or with be an index, the value of INDEXP or INDEX ous page.
+The application program must set exactly the same number of conditions as degrees of freedom in the defined system.
+The degrees of freedom are equal to the number Comments: FIXED using TQCSP decrease the degrees of the phase ENTERED using TQCSP restores • • • • • • • • • • • • • • • • • • • • Possible combinations of STAVAR and indito Set Conditions in TQSETC" on the previously value of STAVAR may be used with or with be an index, the value of INDEXP or INDEXP ous page.
 Here it is shown that the same nout an index.
-In the case there should not Some combination of conditions may be thermodynamically impossible.
-The TQ-Interface provides relevant help for such cases.
+In the case there should not Some combination of conditions may be the Interface provides relevant help for such conditions.
 Arguments Name Туре Value set on call or returned STAVAR Character8 Set as a state variable INDEXP Integer Set as a phase index (if needed).
 INDEXC Integer Set as a component or constituent index (if needed).
 VAL Double precision Set to the value.
 NUMCON Integer Returned as an identification of the